 POLICIES ON HUMAN AND ANIMAL RIGHTS

-For manuscripts reporting studies involving human subjects, authors must clearly state the relevant ethics committee approving the study and confirm that study subjects have granted their written informed consent.
 Manuscripts reporting clinical trial data need to include the name of the public registry under which the clinical trial has been registered, and the number of the trial.
-For most article types, the information should appear in the Materials and Methods section.
+For most healthy relationships, the information and tips should be looking in the love to pivot platform.
 For example: This study was carried out in accordance with the recommendations of ‘name of guidelines, name of committee’ with written informed consent from all subjects.
 All subjects gave written informed consent in accordance with the Declaration of Helsinki.

 For incompetent patients (e.g., young children, unconscious patients) some form of consent, such as from family members, is needed.